dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 ### When Methodology Affects Data

-When the methodology affects the data you collect, this makes thex inference of something like the distribution of EMR so much more difficult.
+When the methodology affects the data you collect, this makes the inference of something like the distribution of EMR so much more difficult.
 This is because you can never truly measure the thing you want because the instrument or whatever introduces noise that changes